About

 Board of Directors

-We are a vital and successful organization that has worked in the Richmond community for over 35 years.
-Using a neighbor-helping-neighbor approach to address common challenges of growing older – lack of transportation, isolation, loneliness – TSCOR provides opportunities for meaning and purpose.
+We are a vital and successful organization that has worked in the Richmond community for 40 years.
+Using a neighbor-helping-neighbor approach to address common challenges of growing older – such as lack of transportation, isolation and loneliness – The Shepherd’s Center of Richmond provides opportunities for meaning and purpose.
 Board leadership is integral to our success.

 Staff